Candidate Assessment Report Tony Stark

 Interpretation: No major red flags surfaced, but stability/consistency signals are not strong enough to assume predictable performance.
 In practice, this can show up as variable quarters or inconsistent execution depending on manager oversight and lead flow.
 Verify employment patterns, quota consistency, and how they perform in low-inbound environments.

-Strong Performance: Stable tenure, consistent attainment patterns, and predictable pipeline math.
+Strong performance looks like: Stable tenure, consistent attainment patterns, and predictable pipeline math.
 Handles change without performance volatility and maintains professional reliability.

-Weak Performance: Frequent job changes, inconsistent attainment, and performance swings tied to external conditions.
+Weak performance looks like: Frequent job changes, inconsistent attainment, and performance swings tied to external conditions.
 Higher likelihood of churn when ramp is hard or support is limited.

 • Walk me through your last 3 roles: tenure, reason for leaving, quota each year/quarter, and attainment—what are the exact numbers?